-The Bangor Waterfront development aims to create a unique destination, enriching mind, body and soul with a mix of public spaces, creative events, activities, attractions and experiences for residents and visitors.
+Bangor Waterfront is a flagship project in the Belfast Region City Deal programme of investment.
+The project aims to create a unique destination, enriching mind, body and soul with a mix of public spaces, creative events, activities, attractions and experiences for residents and visitors.

 Description

 The subject lands have a total of 39.22 acres / 15.87 hectares, which is zoned as town centre in the area plan.
-Redevelopment of the seafront to return Bangor to its former status as a thriving town and prime visitor attraction in Northern Ireland.
-The project focuses on providing economic, leisure, tourism and recreational benefits including the regeneration of the coastline between Pickie Fun Park and Ballymacormick Point/Banks Lane (approximately 3.3 km/2.1 miles).
+Redevelopment of the seafront to return Bangor to its former status as a thriving city and prime visitor attraction in Northern Ireland.
+The project focuses on providing economic, leisure, tourism and recreational benefits including the regeneration of the coastline between Pickie Funpark and Ballymacormick Point/Banks Lane (approximately 3.3 km/2.1 miles).
 The Bangor Waterfront development aims to create a unique destination, encouraging more visitors and residents to enjoy the coastline, by regenerating Bangor into a 'destination of choice' connecting the rich cultural heritage with creative industries and blue/green experiences alongside an inspirational coastal backdrop.

+Planning Status

+Pre-Planning Stage; contract for funding received.

 Neighbouring Occupiers

-- Bangor town centre
+- Bangor centre

 - Queen's Parade car parking

 - Seacliff Road

 - Ballyholme Esplanade